-Although less useful for sod production, plant tissue testing can be used in conjunction with soil testing to diagnose the overall effectiveness of a fertilization program.
+Plant tissue testing can be used in conjunction with soil testing to diagnose the overall effectiveness of a fertilization program.
 Due to the mobility of most essential nutrients in soils, plant tissue analysis is one of the best indicators of plant health and nutrition.
 Potential nutrient deficiencies can be detected with tissue analysis before visual symptoms appear.
 Leaf tissue analysis may also provide information on induced deficiencies and inferences on plant uptake.
-UF/IFAS EDIS publications (edis.ifas.ufl.edu) provide tables and information on nutrient sufficiency ranges for warm season turfgrasses.